link arrow

 Like most other countries in the world, South Korea doesn’t consider crypto to be legal tender and while the regulations around crypto taxations are still being deliberated, it is likely that the authorities will not grant legal tender to crypto assets.
 Because doing so would mean making all crypto transactions tax-exempt.

 Cryptocurrencies are currently being regulated under Anti-Money Laundering (AML) and securities regulations enforced by the Financial Services Commission (FSC).
 Crypto service providers follow guidelines rather than laws, and these guidelines are vital for understanding the cryptocurrency landscape.
 South Korea's regulatory approach has evolved, with recent moves to deregulate the industry, including the legalisation of security tokens and a shift in stance towards Initial Coin Offerings.
-The legislature intends to enact the Digital Asset Basic Act for the regulation of all aspects of virtual/digital assets, the ambit of which extends to non-security type tokens.
+The legislature intends to enact the Digital Asset Basic Act to regulate all aspects of virtual/digital assets, the ambit of which extends to non-security type tokens.

 Key legislation includes the Electronic Financial Transactions Act, defining cryptocurrencies as "electronic currency" and specifying rules for their use, and the Act on Reporting and Use of Specific Financial Information, requiring financial institutions to report suspicious crypto-related transactions.
-South Korea plans to introduce comprehensive cryptocurrency legislation in 2025 through the Digital Asset Basic Act (DABA), creating a favourable environment and a two-lane regulatory framework for ICOs.
+South Korea has recently introduced comprehensive cryptocurrency legislation through the Digital Asset Basic Act (DABA), creating a favourable environment and a two-lane regulatory framework for ICOs.
 This proactive approach aims to protect crypto investors and solidify South Korea's position as a regional leader in cryptocurrency adoption and regulation.

 Can the NTS Track Your Crypto Transactions?